-In 2009, scientists estimated scallop abundance, or biomass, to be 129,700 metric tons meats, above the target biomass level of 125,000 metric tons meats.
+In 2014, scientists estimated scallop abundance, or biomass, to be 132,561 metric tons (meat weight only), above the target biomass level of 96,480 metric tons (meat weight only).

 Under the Scallop Research Set-Aside Program, 1.25 million pounds (567 metric tons) of the allowed scallop harvest is set aside each year to fund scallop and habitat research and surveys to provide better information for future management decisions.
-This is not a federally-funded program – participating scallop vessels fund research through the scallops they harvest.
-Projects conducted include gear research to minimize bycatch of finfish, sea turtles and small scallops, surveys of rotational access areas and other areas, studies of scallop biology, and development of survey technologies.
+This is not a federally-funded program.
+Participating scallop vessels fund research through the sale of the scallops they harvest.
+Past projects have focused on gear research to minimize bycatch of finfish, sea turtles, and small scallops, surveys of rotational access areas and other areas, studies of scallop biology, and development of survey technologies.

 Harvesting Sea Scallop

-U.S. commercial fishermen harvest sea scallops year round, primarily using New Bedford scallop dredges that catch scallops in a similar way as rakes collect leaves.
+U.S. commercial fishermen harvest sea scallops year round, primarily using Turtle Deflector style scallop dredges that catch scallops in a similar way as rakes collect leaves.
 A small number of fishermen use otter trawls, mostly in the Mid-Atlantic.
 Divers and Digby dredges are sometimes used in near-shore areas in the Gulf of Maine.

-The bottom fishing gears used to harvest scallops (dredges and trawls) can remove some bottom habitat-forming organisms such as tubeworms and sponges.
+The bottom fishing gears used to harvest scallops, such as dredges and trawls, can remove some bottom habitat-forming organisms including tubeworms and sponges.
 Managers have implemented a variety of measures to protect habitat from potential impacts of fishing gear:

-- Several areas are closed year round to harvesting scallops to protect sensitive habitat in these areas.
+- Several areas are closed year round to harvesting scallops to protect sensitive habitat.

-- Managers have implemented a “Rotational Area Management” program which restricts where and when scallop vessels can fish, benefitting both habitat and scallop populations.
+- Managers have implemented a rotational access area program which restricts where and when scallop vessels can fish, benefitting both habitat and scallop populations.

 - 1.25 million pounds (567 metric tons) of the allowed scallop harvest is set aside each year to fund scallop and habitat research and surveys to provide better information for future management decisions.

-Finfish (such as yellowtail flounder, skates, and monkfish), sea turtles, and undersized scallops can be incidentally caught in the scallop fishery.
-Managers seasonally prohibit fishing in areas where species like yellowtail flounder and sea turtles congregate, reducing catch of these untargeted species.
+Sea turtles, finfish (such as yellowtail flounder, skates, and monkfish), and undersized scallops can be incidentally caught in the scallop fishery.
+Managers seasonally prohibit fishing in areas where sea turtles and finfish species congregate, reducing catch of these untargeted species.
 Scallop fishermen receive an annual allocation of yellowtail flounder that they can catch.
 If the yellowtail catch is exceeded, managers will close areas where high catches of yellowtail have historically occurred for a portion of the next fishing year.
-They also restrict the number of fishing trips vessels with limited access permits can take in certain Mid-Atlantic areas to minimize risk to sea turtles, and as of May 1, 2013, scallop vessels in the Mid-Atlantic must use a Turtle Deflector Dredge (PDF) in the places and times where sea turtles occur on scallop grounds.
-(The Turtle Deflector Dredge excludes sea turtles from being caught in the dredge and prevents serious injuries to the turtles.)
-Scallop dredges must have a 10" mesh "twine-top" designed to allow fish to escape.
+They also restrict the number of fishing trips vessels with limited access permits can take in certain Mid-Atlantic areas to minimize risk to sea turtles.
+Effective May 1, 2013, scallop vessels in the Mid-Atlantic must use a Turtle Deflector Dredge in the places and times where sea turtles occur on scallop grounds.
+The Turtle Deflector Dredge excludes sea turtles from being caught in the dredge and prevents serious injuries to the turtles.
+Scallop dredges must have a 10 inch mesh “twine-top” designed to allow fish to escape.
 Research and experimentation with different techniques and gears and education efforts have also helped reduce bycatch.
-NOAA Fisheries, the New England Fishery Management Council, and the fishing industry continue to collaborate to redesign scallop dredges to reduce flounder bycatch and minimize injuries and capture of sea turtles.
+NOAA Fisheries, the New England Fishery Management Council, and the fishing industry continue to collaborate to redesign scallop dredges to reduce flounder bycatch and to minimize injuries and capture of sea turtles.

 Current Management: Atlantic Sea Scallop Fishery Management Plan

-Managers determine a total allowable catch for the scallop fishery based of estimates of the scallop population.
-They allocate this catch amount to different groups of the fishery, depending on their permit type and historical catch, through “days-at-sea” and number of trips to special access areas.
+Managers determine a total allowable catch for the scallop fishery based on estimates of the scallop population.
+They allocate this catch amount to different groups of the fishery, depending on their permit type and historical catch, through days-at-sea and number of trips to special access areas.
+Other management measures include: